 Laptops are on the rise again thanks to Windows 10's arrival, Nivida's efficient Maxwell graphics cards, and fresh new Skylake processors from Intel.
 Notebooks once thought to be replaced by tablets are more plentiful and diverse than ever between gaming laptops that hook up to liquid-coolers, thin and light Ultrabooks to incredibly affordable Chromebooks.
 Even Microsoft has gotten into the game with the Surface Book, the company's first ever laptop.

 With so many options to choose from, picking the best laptop for your needs is more important than ever.
 Those who crave fast boot up times and a lightweight machine to carry might drool over an Ultrabook.
 Serious gamers will gravitate towards gaming laptops tailored to their processing and graphical needs, meanwhile those after flexibility might fancy a convertible laptop-tablet hybrid.

 It might seem overwhelming at first – what with all of the available choices – but we're here to help you find the best laptop for you.
 Believe us when we say that there is a perfect laptop out there for you.
 With this guide, you'll find the absolutely best machines available today.

 1. Dell XPS 13

 Dell's latest Ultrabook is a masterpiece ahead of the curve

 CPU: 2.3GHz Intel Core i5-6200U | Graphics: Intel HD Graphics 520 | RAM: 8GB | Screen: 13.3-inch QHD+ (3,200 x 1,800) | Storage: 256GB SSD

-The Dell XPS 13 is bar none, the best laptop you can buy today.
-It features an revolutionary design that's astonishingly thin and light laptop.
-Fitting a 13.3-inch screen into a 11-inch laptop frame is no small feat, however, Dell has pulled off a miracle creating a nearly borderless Infinity display.
-It's a powerful and powerful and long lasting machine even by today's Ultrabook standards.
-The XPS 13 comes outfitted with Intel's latest Skylake processors plus lighting quick storage and memory, all while coming in at a very affordable starting price.
+The Dell XPS 13 is, bar none, the best laptop you can buy today.
+It features a revolutionary design that's astonishingly thin and light.
+Fitting a 13.3-inch screen into an 11-inch frame is no small feat; however, Dell has pulled off a miracle creating a nearly borderless Infinity display.
+It's a powerful and long lasting machine even by today's Ultrabook standards.
+The XPS 13 comes outfitted with Intel's latest Skylake processors plus lighting, quick storage and memory, all while coming in at a very affordable starting price.
 For these reasons, it easily takes the top slot as the best Ultrabook, the best Windows laptop and the best overall laptop.

 Read the full review: Dell XPS 13